 The Company recognizes earnings or losses from our investments in unconsolidated joint ventures and partnerships consisting of our proportionate share of the net earnings or losses of the joint ventures and partnerships.
-In addition, we may earn fees for providing management services to the unconsolidated joint ventures and partnerships.
+In addition, we may earn fees for providing management services to the communities held by the unconsolidated joint ventures and partnerships.

-The following table summarizes the Company's investment in and advances to unconsolidated joint ventures and partnerships, net, which are accounted for under the equity method of accounting as of December 31, 2019 and 2018 (dollars in thousands):
+The following table summarizes the Company's investment in and advances to unconsolidated joint ventures and partnerships, net, which are accounted for under the equity method of accounting as of December 31, 2020 and 2019 (dollars in thousands):